Universal Church of the Kingdom of God: Activities

-Humanitarian
+Humanitarian and charitable

-By the 2010s, the UCKG was reportedly encouraging blood donation by its members; in various regions, hundreds of donations have been made, with numbers significantly higher (e.g. by 28%) than before the church's involvement.
+By the 2010s, the UCKG was reportedly encouraging blood donation by its members; in various regions, hundreds of donations were made, with numbers 28% higher than before the church's involvement.

-According to the UCKG, in 2018 its American branch opened a church inside a U.S. jail in Houston, Texas.
+The UCKG said that in 2018 its American branch opened a church inside a jail in Houston, Texas, U.S.

+The UCKG says that its British HelpCentres "operate a weekly Food Bank and Soup Kitchen for those who may need support ... providing, hot beverages, tin food, fresh fruit, vegetables and much more".

 Political

 Macedo has said he wants to "create a theocratic state" by participating in elections.
 In 2002, Crivella was elected a member of the Federal Senate as a candidate for the Liberal Party.
 In 2005, he switched his affiliation to the Brazilian Republican Party, a social conservative party he had co-founded.
 The party has been described as a vehicle to run candidates for the UCKG.
 As of 2015 Marcos Pereira was head of the party.
 Other prominent members are Bishop Marcelo Crivella of the UCKG, former vice-president José Alencar, and journalist Celso Russomanno.
 Crivella also ran for mayor of Rio de Janeiro in 2004 and 2008, both times unsuccessfully, before finally winning election in 2016; and for governor of the state of Rio de Janeiro in 2006 and 2014.